History of Keira Knightley in Timeline

 2004: Travel to Ethiopia with Comic Relief

-In 2004, Keira Knightley traveled to Ethiopia alongside Richard Curtis, Sanjeev Bhaskar, and Julian Metcalfe on behalf of the Comic Relief charity.
+In 2004, Keira Knightley travelled to Ethiopia alongside Richard Curtis, Sanjeev Bhaskar and Julian Metcalfe on behalf of the Comic Relief charity.

 In 2004, Keira Knightley was named among the most influential people in British culture in a BBC poll.
-She also made her first appearance on FHM's "100 Sexiest Women in the World" list and was part of the American editions of the list from 2004 to 2006.
+Also in 2004, she made her first appearance on FHM's "100 Sexiest Women in the World" list and was also part of the American editions of the list from 2004 to 2006.

-2004: Development of Pirates of the Caribbean Sequels
+2004: Second and third films of the Pirates of the Caribbean series were conceived

-In 2004, screenwriters Ted Elliott and Terry Rossio developed a story arc spanning the second and third Pirates of the Caribbean films, with Knightley reprising her role as Elizabeth Swann.
+In 2004, the second and third films of the Pirates of the Caribbean series were conceived.
+Keira Knightley reprised her role as Elizabeth Swann.

 2005: Roles in The Jacket and Domino

-In 2005, Keira Knightley appeared in The Jacket and played the titular character in Domino.
-Domino received negative reviews and performed poorly at the box office.
+In 2005, Keira Knightley appeared in the psychological thriller The Jacket and played the titular character in the action film Domino, which received negative reviews.

 Loading Video...